HelloblueAI/hbLab-B01/README.md

 * View the Application:
 Open the index.html file in your preferred web browser to launch the application.

-## Usage
-Simply activate the voice recognition by clicking the microphone icon, or type the name of the company you wish to contact in the search box.
-B01 will handle the rest, displaying the company's contact information and offering direct dialing if available.

 ## Contributing
 We welcome pull requests, bug reports, and other contributions.
 Please read the [CONTRIBUTING](./CONTRIBUTING.md).
 If you encounter any issues, please submit a new issue on our [issues page](https://github.com/HelloblueAI/hbLab-B01/issues).